lakeside763/social-media-app/ReadMe.md

 #### Thing I would have love to add
 - Write more test cases
-- Web socket / server-sent for real-time notification
+- Web socket / Server Sent Event for real-time notification